 Better Traceability Reduces Risks

-Visibility shortages were one of the biggest concerns in Deloitte’s 2013 Global Supply Chain Risk Survey for good reason.
+Visibility shortages were one of the biggest concerns in Deloitte’s 2013 Global Supply Chain Risk Survey, with good reason.
 The worse the visibility, the greater the chances for fraud in the supply chain.
 Since fraud hinges on poor visibility, increasing visibility in the supply chain through blockchain mitigates risks.
 Here are some of the ways that blockchain reduces the risk:

 - It is an open-source technology, reducing risks deriving from compatibility problems.